-In specialized circumstances appropriate to the position, and with the prior approval of the Director of Employment and People Development, the university may participate in external hiring consortia or job matching programs in place of the selection processes outlined above.
+In specialized circumstances appropriate to the position, and with the prior approval of the Director of Human Resources, the university may participate in external hiring consortia or job matching programs in place of the selection processes outlined above.

 After accepting a verbal offer, selected candidates should sign and return the appointment letter to Human Resources as soon as possible.
 Access to network resources including university email systems cannot be granted until required documents have been submitted.
 All new staff members report to Human Resources within the first few days of employment to complete necessary forms and to be scheduled to attend an orientation program.

 The Immigration Reform and Control Act of 1986 requires that all staff hired by the university provide documentation to verify eligibility for employment in the United States.
 This verification should be presented to Human Resources on the first day of employment, but no later than the third business day after hire.
 Failure to provide proof of employment eligibility within the time period required by law may result in release from university employment.

 Student employment at Puget Sound provides students an important opportunity to gain meaningful work experience while also assisting students to finance their education.
 For information on hiring students into student employment positions, contact Career & Employment Services.
 Positions identified as student employment positions are normally temporary opportunities with job responsibilities and schedules conducive to students’ primary activities of pursuing an academic degree.
 Consequently, current students may be considered only for open regular (ongoing) or temporary staff positions which do not conflict with pursuit of their academic program (including but not limited to any conflict with regular class schedules or attendance), or for those positions which do not represent a conflict of interest.
-The university’s staff application asks whether the applicant is or will be a currently enrolled student; hiring managers should consult with the Recruitment Coordinator in Human Resources before conducting any screening activities with current students who have applied for staff positions.
+The university’s staff application asks whether the applicant is or will be a currently enrolled student; hiring managers should consult with the Human Resources Generalist before conducting any screening activities with current students who have applied for staff positions.